ParaCoToUl/noarr-pipelines/docs/hub.md

 > **Notice:** Functions specified here (for modifying the dataflow) may only be called from the *scheduler thread*.

-You only really need to specify the dataflow if you have multiple consuming, modifying, or peeking links.
-If you have only one such link, the strategy is infered implicitly by the hub during the pipeline initialization.
+We only really need to specify the dataflow if we have multiple consuming, modifying, or peeking links.
+If we have only one such link, the strategy is infered implicitly by the hub during the pipeline initialization.
 This inferring can also be triggered explicitly:

 ```cpp
 bool success = my_hub.infer_dataflow();